siowyisheng/blog/src/pages/on-strategy-in-wir-sind-das-volk.md

 ![w3](../img/w3.png)

-With 20 build, West can get a very strong position as shown here.
+With 20🛠, West can get a very strong position as shown here.
 This build assumes that the first supplier to WB was Baden.
 The second supplier here is RheinPfalz.
 The position has a minimum export level of 3 and can develop 2😁 in all border provinces and WB.
 With just two more 🛠 in NordWest, West can have 8 economy there and deliver the 3rd 😁 to WB.
 Such a position, together with the events in D4, is often enough to craft the West 😡 victory in D4.

 #### Hamburg

 West should prefer to LS in at least one Hamburg province (Nieder or Schleswig) for each LS action.
-An easy mistake to make is to forget that Hamburg cannot count for both provinces, and thus be unable to LS in both Nieder and Schleswig in the same action.
+An easy mistake to make is to forget that Hamburg cannot count for both provinces in the same action, and thus be unable to LS in both Nieder and Schleswig.

 #### Managing unrest and mass protests 😡👿